cse163/book/book_source/source/module-4-libraries-for-data-science/lesson-11-machine-learning/index.md

-# 📚 Lesson 11: Machine Learning
+# <i class="fas fa-book"></i> Lesson 11: Machine Learning

 ## Concepts

 In this lesson, you will learn the following concepts:

 - Some core ideas from machine learning

 - How to write code to train a machine learning model

 ## Table of Contents